Topographs for binary quadratic forms and class numbers: Introduction

-where the product is finite and $\varepsilon_D$ is a certain unit.
+where the product is finite.
 This seems to be a new formula, though it is based on an exercise from the book \cite{z81} involving Zagier's method of reducing forms.

+3mm {\bf Continued fractions for complex numbers.} In Section \ref{co} we find a natural generalization of the continued fraction algorithm that applies to all complex numbers.
+It is related to the lattice reduction techniques of Lagrange and Gauss and has interesting geometric properties.
+This algorithm appears to be original and should be of independent interest, differing from the continued fractions based on Gaussian integers going back to Hurwitz, and featured in \cite{dn14} for example.

-Conway mentions in \cite[p.
+3mm {\bf Reduction of forms.} Conway mentions in \cite[p.
 25]{con97} that topographs can be used to effectively decide when two given forms are equivalent.
 We see methods for this in Section \ref{rdf} where a form $q$ is reduced to equivalent canonical forms based on the continued fractions of the solutions to $q(x,1)=0$, given by the first and second roots

-This makes an attractive topographical picture.
-Continued fractions are usually defined only for real numbers.
-In Section \ref{co} we generalize the continued fraction algorithm to include complex numbers, allowing a uniform treatment of reduction for all discriminants $D$.
-This algorithm appears to be original and should be of independent interest, differing from those based on Gaussian integers going back to Hurwitz; see \cite{dn14} for example.
-Section \ref{red} also explains the topograph geometry of Gauss and Zagier reduction.
+This makes an attractive topographical picture since, as described in \cite{sv18}, the numbers in the continued fraction expansion indicate how many forward left turns and forward right turns to alternately make in order to move from $q$ to the reduced form.
+We make this more precise and extend it to the $D<0$ case with our complex continued fractions.
+This allows a uniform treatment of reduction for all discriminants $D$.
+Section \ref{red} also explains the topograph geometry of Gauss's original method of reduction and the Zagier reduction used on the right of \e{dz}.

-Our original motivation for this project was to understand the methods in \cite{dit21} when applied to a single quadratic form equivalence class.
-In that paper, Duke, Imamo\=glu and T\'oth redevelop certain class number formulas of Hurwitz and extend them to non-square discriminants $D>0$.
-In Section \ref{di} these ideas are further reinterpreted and extended, and the more difficult case of square $D$ is handled using topograph properties.
-Starting with a simple version of their definition in Section \ref{ttop}, we develop the required topograph results in Sections \ref{cla}, \ref{rdf} -- \ref{ive}, finding that many technical computations and proofs for binary quadratic forms become much simpler with the aid of topographs.
-As Conway declared in \cite[p. vii]{con97}, ``just look!''
-A perhaps surprising property of topographs (of positive discriminant), seen in Section 8, is that they correspond exactly to either non-repeating binary necklaces or binary words.
-This correspondence allows a description of their symmetries.
+3mm {\bf The river as a binary necklace or word.} In the case of positive discriminants, topographs have rivers.
+The thickened path between the two lakes is the river in Figure \ref{ribbon}.
+Moving from left to right along it involves the sequence $LRLRR$ of left and right turns, making a binary word.
+Rivers can also be periodic, making binary necklaces.
+Sections \ref{neck} and \ref{word} describe what kinds of words and necklaces are possible and show how their symmetries reflect the symmetries of the topograph as well as illuminating further number theoretic properties.